Path to licensure

 In the United States, most students interested in architecture obtain a professional degree from an architecture program that is accredited by the National Architectural Accrediting Board (NAAB).
 Students may also attend a two-year college or earn bachelor’s degrees in other subjects.
 However, those students must obtain an accredited degree in order to meet the educational requirement.

-The Architectural Experience Program (AXP), administered by NCARB, identifies the comprehensive experience that is essential for the independent practice of architecture.
-AXP is a national program that architecture interns use to log their internship time via a training unit system.
-A typical internship may last three to five years.
+The Architectural Experience Program (AXP), administered by NCARB, identifies the comprehensive professional experience that is essential for the independent practice of architecture.
+AXP is a national program that design professionals use to log their professional experience time via a training unit system.
+A typical professional experience period lasts three to five years.

 The Architect Registration Examination® (ARE) assesses candidates for their knowledge, skills, and ability to provide the various services required in the practice of architecture.
 Each of the test’s six divisions can be taken in any order at any time by a candidate who has been deemed eligible to test by a jurisdiction (U.S. state, territory or district).
 Some jurisdictions might have additional requirements, such as an additional oral exam/interview.
 Visit the Washington State Department of Licensing website to learn more about the requirements for our state.